cybernetlab/wrap_it/README.md

 # Usage

+Now, package is well documented, so make sure to inspect [Reference documentation]()

 > This library actively used in [BootstrapIt](https://github.com/cybernetlab/bootstrap_it) package, so explore this project, especially it's [lib/bootstrap_it/view_helpers](https://github.com/cybernetlab/bootstrap_it/tree/master/lib/bootstrap_it/view_helpers) folder for usage examples.

 All helpers classes derived from `WrapIt::Base` class, that provides allmost all functionality.
 For helpers, thats includes other helpers, use `WrapIt::Container` class.
-Where are some library-specific methods, defined directly in `WrapIt` module.

 Simple example explained above.
 More complex usage is to provide some logic to initalization, capturing and rendering process.
 To do this, use `after` or `before` `initialize`, `capture` and `reder` callbacks respectively.
 Usually `after` callbacks used. `initialize` callbacks runs around arguments and optioins parsing, `capture` callbacks runs around capturing element sections and `render` callbacks runs around wrapping content into element tag.

+Also, please inspect arguments [module documentation]() for details about creation arguments and options.

 Inside callbacks some usefull instance variables available.

-`@tag` contains tag name for element.
+`tag` contains tag name for element.

-`@options` contains creation options hash.
-This hash also contains `:class` key with current set of HTML classes.
-But its recommended to use class-aware methods to manipulate html classes (see below). **Warning!** You **MUST** remove from this hash all your class-specific user options, because this hash will be used as list of HTML attributes of element.

-`@arguments` array available only in `after_initialize` callback and contains creation arguments.
-Its recommended to extract arguments, related to your class from this array if you plan to subclass your helper in future, so when subclasses `after_initialize` called these arguments will not available there.
+`html_attr` contains HTML attributes hash.

+`html_data` contains HTML data hash.

+`html_class` contains array of HTML classes and provides array-like acces to its.
+See [class documentation]() for details.

 Inside `capture` callback you deals with sections.
-This mechanism described in [Sections explained](https://github.com/cybernetlab/wrap_it/blob/master/sections_explained.md) article.
+This mechanism explained in [module documentation]().

-`@rendered` string available in `render` callbacks and contains rendered content.
-You can change it to any value.
-If you want to include some html markup use `html_safe` method (see below) to prevent HTML escaping.

-`@template` contains rendering template.
-Use this variable carefully, so if you call `@template.link_to` or something else Rails-related, your library will not be portable to other frameworks.
-So, if you use this gem in user-end application, or Rails-only library, you are free to use all of `@template` methods.
+`template` contains rendering template.
+Use this variable carefully, so if you call `template.link_to` or something else Rails-related, your library will not be portable to other frameworks.
+So, if you use this gem in user-end application, or Rails-only library, you are free to use all of `template` methods.

 *Examples*